-A form opens where they must leave their name and email address so that they can receive the email notification of a space becoming available.
-If they leave a phone number this is just for your use.
+A form opens where they must leave their name and email address to receive the email notification of a space becoming available.
+If they leave a phone number, this is just for your use.
 Bookwhen does not send text notifications.

 This is an example confirmation email a customer receives when joining the list:

-And this an example notification email they receive when a space becomes available:
+And this is an example notification email they receive when a space becomes available:

 Locating and managing an event waiting list

-You can find people on your waiting list in the Schedule page.
+You can find people on your waiting list on the Schedule page.
 They appear in the attendee count summary as a +N (see screenshot below).
-For example, '10 +2 / 10' means 10 attendees have booked on to an event with maximum 10 spaces, plus 2 people are waiting.
+For example, '10 +2 / 10' means 10 attendees have booked on to an event with a maximum of 10 spaces, plus 2 people are waiting.
 The waiting list is shown in the bottom right after clicking on the relevant event.

 You can remove people from the list by clicking on the bin icon next to their name.
-You can also export details by clicking on the link at the bottom right of the list.
+You can also export these details by selecting the Export list to CSV link at the bottom right:

 The Waiting list process in detail

-The first person on the waiting list will be sent an email containing a special link enabling only them to book onto the event.
+The system will send the first person on the waiting list an email containing a special link enabling only them to book the event.

-If they don't book within the allotted time (as set on the settings page) then the next person on the list will be sent an email with a link for them to book.
-At this point both people can book using their link, but the event will still be shown as fully booked to the public.
+If they don't book within the allotted time (as set on the settings page), then the system will send the next person on the list an email with a link for them to book.
+At this point, both people can book using their link, but the event will still be shown as fully booked to the public.

 *a waiting list that's in the process of emailing people on the list after a space has become available